-Step 8: Review and Invite the Two Required Authorized Representatives in JustGrants
+• Step 8: Review and Invite the Two Required Authorized Representatives in JustGrants

-The Entity Administrator will need to log-in to JustGrants to review and assign the required two Authorized Representatives.
-(Law Enforcement Executive/Program Official and Government Executive/Financial Official) The Authorized Representatives are officials who have ultimate and final responsibility for all programmatic and financial decisions for your agency, as the legal recipient.
-For guidance on who should be assigned as Authorized Representatives, please see guidance above:
+The Entity Administrator will need to log-in to JustGrants to review and assign the required two Authorized Representatives (Law Enforcement Executive/Program Official

 If an Authorized Representative needs to be invited, the Entity Administrator will need to invite the individual to receive a JustGrants account.
 These actions are required before an application can be submitted.